Search for extended sources in the Galactic Plane using 6 years of Fermi-Large Area Telescope Pass 8 data above 10 GeV: Detection of new extended sources

 In the following analysis, we used $\mathtt{pointlike}$ to evaluate the best-fit position and extension, as well as preliminary spectral values, for each new source added in our model.
 Using those morphologies, we subsequently employed $\mathtt{gtlike}$ to obtain the best-fit spectral parameters (initializing spectra at the $\mathtt{pointlike}$-determined values) and statistical significances (see Section~\ref{subsection:SourceSpectra}).
 Both methods agree with each other for all derived quantities, but all spectral parameters and significances quoted in the text were obtained using $\mathtt{gtlike}$.

 Since the $\mathtt{pointlike}$ and $\mathtt{gtlike}$ analyses use circular and square ROI geometries, respectively, we included photons within a radius of $10^{\circ}$ when using $\mathtt{pointlike}$ to characterize the whole ROI and within a $10^{\circ} \times 10^{\circ}$ square region centered on the extended source of interest when using $\mathtt{gtlike}$ to perform the spectral analysis.
-Both analyses use an energy binning of 8 bins per decade and the MINUIT optimizer for likelihood fitting.
+Both analyses use an energy binning of 8 bins per decade and the MINUIT\footnote{For more information about MINUIT see \url{http://lcgapp.cern.ch/project/cls/work-packages/mathlibs/minuit/doc/doc.html}} optimizer for likelihood fitting.